bamos/densenet.pytorch/README.md

 there might be an issue with the training code in [train.py](train.py), which I started with
 [the official PyTorch MNIST example](https://github.com/pytorch/examples/blob/master/mnist/main.py).
-My training code here will successfully train a resnet model on CIFAR-10 (not included in this repo) that gets around 10% test error.
+My training code here will successfully train a VGG model on CIFAR-10 (not included in this repo) that gets around 10% test error.
 I was also expecting something to go wrong here to help me